Common moorhen: Behaviour

-Diet and feeding
+Food and feeding

 This species will consume a wide variety of vegetable material and small aquatic creatures.
 They forage beside or in the water, sometimes walking on lilypads or upending in the water to feed.
 They are often secretive, but can become tame in some areas.
 Despite loss of habitat in parts of its range, the common moorhen remains plentiful and widespread.

 Breeding

 The birds are territorial during breeding season, and will fight with other members of their species, as well as other water birds such as ducks, to drive them out of their territory.
 The nest is a basket built on the ground in dense vegetation.
 Laying starts in spring, between mid-March and mid-May in Northern hemisphere temperate regions.
 About 8 eggs are usually laid per female early in the season; a brood later in the year usually has only 5–8 or fewer eggs.
 Nests may be re-used by different females.
 Incubation lasts about three weeks.
 Both parents incubate and feed the young.
 These fledge after 40–50 days, become independent usually a few weeks thereafter, and may raise their first brood the next spring.
 When threatened, the young may cling to the parents' body, after which the adult birds fly away to safety, carrying their offspring with them.